 HCM acknowledges that when sustainability risks occur, there may be negative impact on an assets value and therefore this could have a material impact on the Net Asset Value of the AIFs under management.

-No consideration of sustainability adverse impact
+No consideration of sustainability adverse impacts of investment decisions on sustainability factors

-Principal adverse impacts on sustainability factors refer to adverse impacts of investment decisions on sustainability factors that mean environmental, social and employee matters, respect for human rights, anti-corruption and anti-bribery matters
+Principal adverse impacts on sustainability factors refer to adverse impacts of investment decisions on sustainability factors that mean environmental, social and employee matters, respect for human rights, anti-corruption and anti-bribery matters.

 Remuneration policy and the integration of sustainability risks